encircle360-oss/docsrabbit/README.md

 E.g. we suggest to use gitlab-ci to always have your own customized docsrabbit docker image.

 After you've build your own docker image with your own templates you can use the REST api to render documents.
 The `templateId` field corresponds to the template filename.
-If you've added a template called `invoice.ftl` you have to use `"invoice"` within your API request payload.
+If you've added a template called `invoice.ftlh` you have to use `"invoice"` within your API request payload.